Course Descriptions and Registration

 PEER TUTOR The peer tutor program gives students the opportunity to form friendships with their classmates with disabilities, as well as help them with their classwork.
 The class aims to promote acceptance and appreciation of people with disabilities.
 This class requires teacher approval.
 Pick up an application from Mrs. Price (rm19) or Mrs. Tanner (rm 20)

 DRAMA (Fee$) -- Drama is a performance-based class.
-Assessments are part of their grade for performances and projects; therefore, students are required to read, act, move, and more in front of the class and/or an audience as part of their grade.
-There are no alternative assignments provided for missed performance assessments.
-Students work independently and with groups to learn the techniques of performance, acting, improvisation, and communication.
-One free nighttime performance for family and friends is part of the class.
-The night of the performance, students remain after school until the entire event is over.
+Assessments and attendance are a part of their grade for performances and projects; therefore, students are required to read, act, move, and more in front of the class and/or an audience.
+There are no alternative assignments provided for missed performances or assessments.
+Students work independently and with groups to learn the techniques of performance, acting, improvisation, public speaking, and communication.
+One free night-time performance may be provided for family and friends as part of the class.
+For night performances, students remain after school until the entire event is over.

 JOURNALISM II -YEARBOOK This course builds on the concepts learned in Journalism 1 as students learn the production and business side of journalism.
 Students will learn essential skills in design, editing, Edesign and production as they work on creating the TJHS’ yearbook.
 Students will learn interview techniques and photography/Photoshop skills.
 They will also be involved in advertising, selling, and distributing the yearbook.
 There will also be a training session through Herff Jones.
 Students must apply to be considered for this class.
 See Ms. Bey rm#12 for an application or visit TJHS website/counseling center/registration.